 5 Interesting Facts About Nutritional Composition of Breast Milk

 When it comes to the nutritional composition of breast milk, there are a lot of different things that can be said.
 Breast milk is the best thing a baby can drink.
-It’s full of essential nutrients and proteins that help the baby grow, and it even contains antibodies that protect the baby from illness.
-Breast milk is also super-easy to digest, so your baby will get all the nutrition he needs without getting bloated or gassy.
-In fact, breast milk contains more than 60 nutrients including vitamins and minerals.
+It’s full of essential nutrients and proteins that help it Babygrow and even contains antibodies that protect it from illness.
+Breast milk is also super-easy to digest, so your Baby will get all the nutrition he needs without getting bloated or gassy.
+Breast milk contains more than 60 nutrients, including vitamins and minerals.

 1. Fats in Nutritional Composition of Breast Milk

 The nutritional composition of breast milk begins with fat.
-There are lots of nutrients in breast milk, but fat is definitely the most abundant.
+Breast milk has many nutrients, but fat is the most abundant.
 The main component of breast milk is fat—it makes up about 40% of its weight.
 If you take all the water out of breast milk, almost half of what’s left behind is fat.
-And, there’s lots of cholesterol too.
-Don’t worry: babies, infants, and young children need fats because it is needed for the development of the nervous system.
+And there’s lots of cholesterol, too.
+Don’t worry: babies, infants, and young children need fats because it is needed to develop the nervous system.

 In breast milk, there is an enzyme called lipase.
 Lipase breaks down fat so that the fat is in small globules.
-This allows for better digestion and absorption in Baby’s stomach.
-In contrast, the fat globules in baby-formula are large because they are from cow’s milk (cow’s milk is used to make most formulas).
+This allows for better digestion and absorption in the Baby’s stomach.
+In contrast, the fat globules in baby formula are significant because they are from cow’s milk (cow’s milk is used to make most formulas).
 The fat from cow’s milk is not absorbed as well by human babies.
 Formula manufacturers have tried to correct this by replacing cow’s milk fat with plant oils (corn, coconut, olive, peanut, and others).

 The nutritional composition of breast milk includes fats and cholesterol.
 These components are necessary for developing babies.
-Research published in the journal of Pediatrics show that the high levels of cholesterol in breast milk may lead to lower levels of cholesterol in adults.
+Research published in the Journal of Pediatrics shows that high cholesterol levels in breast milk may lead to lower adult cholesterol levels.

 2. Carbohydrates in Nutritional Composition of Breast Milk

-The next big component of breast milk is carbohydrates (37%).
-Most people know carbohydrates as the macromolecule found in bread, pasta and rice.
+The next significant component of breast milk is carbohydrates (37%).
+Most people know carbohydrates as the macromolecules in bread, pasta, and rice.
 But in breast milk, most of the carbohydrates are in the form of lactose.
 Lactose is a disaccharide: it is made up of two sugars (galactose and glucose) linked together.
-Lactose provides Baby with energy so that he can do the things that babies do: breath, eat, cry, wriggle, poop, learn, grow, and develop.
+Lactose gives Baby energy to do what babies do: breathe, eat, cry, wriggle, poop, learn, grow, and develop.

 Lactose is converted to lactic acid by the Lactobacillus (a naturally occurring gut bacterium).
 The lactic acid makes Baby’s stomach acidic.
-This in turn prevents the growth of harmful bacteria that are not supposed to be in Baby’s stomach.
+This prevents the growth of harmful bacteria that are not supposed to be in the Baby’s stomach.
 Cow’s milk (used to make baby formula) has less than 10% lactose.
-Formulas manufacturers try to match the nutritional composition of breast milk by adding more lactose.
+Formula manufacturers try to match the nutritional composition of breast milk by adding more lactose.

 Lactose is a disaccharide composed of one glucose and one galactose unit.
 Lactose is the predominant carbohydrate in breast milk.